What kinds of woodpeckers can you find in Wisconsin?

 Their call sounds like a hard or sharp “kyiik” or “pik.”

-Which woodpecker species have you seen before in Wisconsin?
+Which types of woodpeckers have you seen before in Wisconsin?

 Leave a comment below!